opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 ## Autocomplete

-Shows suggestions to the user while they’re typing.
+Autocomplete shows suggestions to users while they type.

-For example, if a user types in “pop”, before they finish typing, show suggestions like “popcorn” and “popsicles” to complete the query.
+For example, if a user types "pop," Elasticsearch provides suggestions like "popcorn" or "popsicles."
 These suggestions preempt your user's intention and lead them to a possible search term more quickly.

 Elasticsearch allows you to design autocomplete that’s: